14islands/r3f-scroll-rig/README.md

 Cons:

-- Scrollbar is hijacked and might be worse for accessibility
+- Scrollbar is hijacked and might be worse for accessibility - it listens to the mouse wheel event and prevents default.
 - Mobile scroll is simulated using touch events - not same feel as native scroll.
+- Not visually as smooth as the VirtualScrollbar as it only scrolls by even pixels.

 ```jsx
 import { HijackedScrollbar } from '@14islands/r3f-scroll-rig'